-The bee keeping project is designed to address the project areas’ noted concerns such as high food insecurity, poverty as well as lack of alternative source of income especially among the PLWHs.
 There is ready market for pure homemade honey and the project intends to exploit this opportunity.

 The money received from the sale of honey would help meet other household needs.
 The project is ongoing with honey being processed and packaged at CISS Siaya office.